GenieFramework/Genie.jl/docs/src/tutorials/17--Working_with_Web_Sockets.md

 true
 ```

-If you look in the browser's console you will the the "Hey!" message!
+If you look in the browser's console you will see the "Hey!" message!
 By default, the client side handler simply outputs the message.
 We're also informed that we can "Overwrite window.parse_payload to handle messages from the server".
 Let's do it.
 Run this in the current REPL (it will overwrite our root route handler):

 ```julia
 route("/") do